valory-xyz/mech/README.md

 AI Mechs run on the [Gnosis chain](https://www.gnosis.io/), and enables you to post *AI tasks requests* on-chain and get their result delivered back to you efficiently.
 An AI Mech will execute these tasks for you.
 All you need is some xDAI in your wallet to reward the worker service executing your task.
 AI Mechs are **hassle-free**, **crypto-native**, and **infinitely composable**.

-These are just a few ideas on what capabilities be brought on-chain with AI Mechs:
+These are just a few ideas on what capabilities can be brought on-chain with AI Mechs:

 - fetch real-time **web search** results
 - integrate **multi-sig wallets**,